makerdao/community/governance/polls/templates/Risk Parameters/Adjust $protocol_name D3M Parameters - $date_MONTH_DD,_YYYY.md

 ---
 # Poll: Adjust $protocol_name D3M Parameters - $date_MONTH_DD,_YYYY

-The Arbitration Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the Risk Core Unit.
+The $poll_deployers have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of $poll_source.
 The community can vote in this poll to express support or opposition to using the $protocol_name Direct Deposit DAI Module (D3M) with the listed parameters.
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on $date_DAY,_MONTH_DD at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**